chaheti89/react-git-visualizer/README.md

 - Custom hooks for state management
 - Hand-written implementations of Git data structures and graph algorithms

-No heavy visualization libraries — most logic is implemented from scratch.
+Most logic is implemented from scratch.

 ---